Carl Baker: International career

 In November 2005 Baker was called up to the England C squad, but was recalled by Southport due to an FA Cup replay against Woking.
 However, he was called up again for a match against Italy on 15 February 2006, which England won 3–1.
 He played for England C in their 1–0 win over Finland on 1 June 2007.

 Personal life

 On 21 August 2006, Baker pleaded guilty at North Sefton Magistrates Court to failing to provide a specimen for analysis, after he had been stopped on 13 August by police in Southport, who suspected Baker had been drink driving.
 Magistrates disqualified him from driving.
 Baker made a public apology.

 In October 2006 he was suspended for a week and fined by Southport for what was described as a "serious breach of club discipline".

 On 16 September 2009 it was confirmed that Baker's older brother (Michael) had died of leukaemia; despite that Carl went on to play just two days later and score 2 goals in Stockport's 2–2 draw with Yeovil Town; his other brother has also been diagnosed with leukaemia.
 At the end of the Yeovil game Carl was presented with a card signed by the travelling Stockport fans.

+After retiring from professional football, Baker became a professional golf caddie for Robert Rock.